-"My father has gone to London, and Jane has written to beg my uncle's immediate assistance, and we shall be off, I hope, in half an hour.
-But nothing can be done; I know very well that nothing can be done.
+'My father is gone to London, and Jane has written to beg my uncle's immediate assistance; and we shall be off, I hope, in half-an-hour.
+But nothing can be done-I know very well that nothing can be done.
 How is such a man to be worked on?
 How are they even to be discovered?
 I have not the smallest hope.
-It is every way horrible!"
+It is every way horrible!'